tcoble04/coursera-test/_posts/2024-03-11-thomas-coble-site-launched.md

 date: 2024-03-11
 ---

 Well.
 Finally got around to putting this old website together.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.
+But I'm also having technical difficulties.
+Aha shit finally works!